 Students who successfully complete the course will also be familiar with key terminology pertaining to environmental studies and possess knowledge related to issues, causes, and possible solutions to local, regional and global environmental challenges faced in today's world.

-FIELS & LAB Safety Guidelines: IMPORTANT!
+FIELD & LAB Safety Guidelines: IMPORTANT!

 This course may require the use and handling of hazardous chemicals.
 Therefore, personal protective equipment (PPE) is necessary to protect your body.
 You will not be admitted into the lab or field if any of the following guidelines are not met.
 If you violate any of the following guidelines, you may be asked to leave the lab.
 All missed work will receive zero credit.